ReyeTech/TCAS/README.md

 Robots have to reach random targets.
 Conflict Based Search solve for collisions.
 Robots follow collision free trajectories.

 [![PATH PLANNING DEMO 1](https://github.com/ReyeTech/TCAS/blob/37609850ab5f0766d37741fe33248968ab12472f/gazebo_multiagent2.png)](https://youtu.be/fz4IjyRInoU)

+## Limitations

+- If goals are in the obstacles, plan will not find a solution;
+-